Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-6.md

 ## 6.2 PRFs vs PRGs; Variable-Hybrid Proofs

-In this section we show that a PRG can be used to construct a PRF, and vice-versa.
+In this section we show that a PRG can be used to construct a PRF, **and vice-versa**.
 The construction of a PRG from PRF is practical, and is one of the more common ways to obtain a PRG in practice.
 The construction of a PRF from PRG is more of theoretical interest and does not reflect how PRFs are designed in practice.

 ### Constructing a PRG from a PRF
 As promised, a PRF can be used to construct a PRG.
 The construction is quite natural.
 For simplicity, suppose we have a PRF $F:\{\textcolor{brown}{0},\textcolor{brown}{1}\}^{\lambda} \times\{\textcolor{brown}{0},\textcolor{brown}{1}\}^{\lambda} \rightarrow\{\textcolor{brown}{0},\textcolor{brown}{1}\}^{\lambda}$ (i.e., in $=$ out $=\lambda$ ).
 We can build a length-doubling PRG in the following way: